ClonyPDF home

 Automated checks (especially on online portals)

 Upload portals run facial-detection routines that measure head height and eye position in pixels, test the background for uniform colour and brightness, scan for shadow gradients and glare hot spots, and check file properties like dimensions, resolution and compression.
 Many portals reject a non-compliant photo the moment you upload it, before you can even continue.
+The exact pixel and file-size windows are covered in our digital passport photo requirements guide.

 Manual review